pocomane/MiSTer_Batch_Control/Readme.md

 This will list all the supported systems.
 The list will contain the `SYSTEM` id and the path of the default core.

+Note - Only the following systems are supported for now: ATARI2600, GAMEBOY, GBA, GENESIS, NES (cart and disk), SMS, SNES, TURBOGRAFX (and SGX).

 ## Command list_content

 ```